-Andreas Gerber-Grote, MD, PhD, born Andreas Gerber, holds a Master’s degree in Protestant theology both from University of Hamburg and from the Lutheran Church of Hannover, Germany, and a Master’s degree in Religion from Temple University, Philadelphia, PA.
+Born in 1964, he is an MD and holds a Master’s degree in Protestant theology both from the University of Hamburg and from the Lutheran Church of Hannover (Erstes Theologisches Examen), Germany, and a Master’s degree in Religion from Temple University, Philadelphia, PA, USA.

-Also, Andreas Gerber-Grote holds a doctorate from the University of Hamburg for a thesis in immunology (Prof. Friedrich Haag, M.D., Ph.D.) and a Master’s degree in health economics from the University of Cologne.
-Furthermore, he is a university lecturer/ adjunct professor (Privatdozent) at the University of Cologne in the fields of health economics and health services research based on a thesis on environmentally attributable costs of diseases in children and adolescents in Germany.
+Furthermore, Andreas Gerber-Grote holds a doctorate from the University of Hamburg for a thesis in immunology (Prof. Friedrich Haag) and a Master’s degree in health economics from the University of Cologne.
+In 2010, he received the title of Privatdozent (Adjunct Professor) at the University of Cologne in the fields of health economics and health services research based on a thesis on environmentally attributable costs of diseases in children and adolescents in Germany.